5okin/MercuryBot/README.md

 2. Run the `/settings` slash command and configure the bot:

     - `Test notifications`: Test your settings.
-    - `Set channel`: The channel that will receive the notifications.
+    - `Set channel`: The channel to receive the notifications.
-    - `Set role`: Set the role that is pinged when a notification is send, if you'd like.
+    - `Set role`: Specify the role to be pinged for notifications (optional).
     - `Set stores`: Set the store you wish to receive notifications for.

 <p align='center'>